siegeon/magic.lambda.crypto/README.md

 In addition to the above concerns, any shmuck with a baseball bat could probably _"decrypt"_ your private communication, by simply coercing and torturing the other party to spill the beans.
 Inevitably, at some point, everybody breaks.
-Although there exist ways to counter this too, by for instance start lying immediately once the torture begins - At which point as the torture victim breaks, he's lied so much, that it becomes impossible for the torturer to believe anything that his victim says - This is probably the simplest way of _"decryption"_ that exists, and is easily within the means of any gorilla having high enough IQ to open a door.
+Although there exist ways to counter this too, by for instance start lying immediately once the torture begins, and/or pretend to be insane - At which point as the torture victim breaks, he's lied so much, and acted so crazy, that it becomes impossible for the torturer to believe anything that his victim says - This is probably the simplest way of _"decryption"_ that exists, and is easily within the means of any gorilla having high enough IQ to open a door.

 Hence, there is no true privacy, only shades of privacy.
 This is true regardless of how strong encryption you are using.
 Hence ...